This is a topic that has been talked about quite a bit, but I think it’s an important one to reiterate to our users.

 At a job where I worked in the past, a developer who was there before me built his own encoding scheme.
 It would take raw binary data contained in a message and map specific bytes sequences to certain characters.
 It was totally made up, and the comment he left on the code was:

 // Obfuscation technique.
 Base53 encoding for security

-Security can be hard, but if you take the time to use best-practices it will save you so much time and headaches in the long run.
+Security can be hard.
+However, take the time to use best-practices.
+It will save you so much time and headaches in the long run.
 Good luck, and stay safe out there!